1

 Who is the highest paid expert witness?

 Reconstruction expert witnesses can earn high fees, especially those with extensive experience, specialized knowledge, and a strong reputation in complex cases.
-Top earners in this field may charge thousands of dollars per day or case, depending on the complexity and their credentials.
+Top earners may charge thousands of dollars per day or more, depending on the case complexity and their credentials.
+However, exact salary figures vary widely based on location, case type, and individual expertise.

 What is the difference between Reconstruction Expert Witness vs Forensic Engineer?